Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 [implementation](https://doc.pypy.org/en/latest/stackless.html)
 , from PyPy.
 It is more minimalistic and probably suits the needs of greenhack better.
-However, greenlet is far more widely used and tested - by gevent, mainly.
+As I understand, it is used within PyPy, and thus is also tested well enough.
+So theoretically, a transition to the PyPy implementation is possible.

 **Applied to django**